pulumi/registry/themes/default/content/registry/packages/dnsimple/installation-configuration.md

 The Pulumi DNSimple provider uses the DNSimple SDK to manage and provision resources.

-> Pulumi relies on the DNSimple SDK to authenticate requests from your computer to DNSimple.
-Your credentials are never sent
-> to pulumi.com.

-The Pulumi DNSimple Provider needs to be configured with DNSimple credentials before it can be used to create resources.

 ## Installation

 The DNSimple provider is available as a package in all Pulumi languages: